Corporate Sustainability Due Diligence

-What is new is the proposal to regulate CSDD at the EU level.
-The proposed CSDD Directive includes legally binding requirements that will impact all companies above a certain size.
+In 2024, the EU adopted Directive 2024/1760 (the ‘CSDDD’) which includes legally binding requirements to conduct due diligence that will impact all companies above a certain size.
+These include monitoring and reporting obligations.

 Next